lliryc/opus-mt-rest-service/README.md

 # Opus-MT translation service
-This is the companion translation REST service for the OmegaT machine translation available at https://github.com/pikatech/omegat-opus-mt-plugin

-It provides an [Opus MT](https://github.com/Helsinki-NLP/Opus-MT) English-to-German model that can be queried via GET requests.
+It provides an [Opus MT](https://github.com/Helsinki-NLP/Opus-MT) Arabic-English model that can be queried via POST requests.
 The only parameter that should be set is the 'text' parameter.
-While it also takes 'source' and 'target' parameters, those are set to "en" and "de", respectively, by default and should be left alone.
-They are only needed to check if the query posed by OmegaT is valid.
-Otherwise, the service will reply: "This model translates from English to German."
+While it also takes 'source' and 'target' parameters, those are set to "ar" and "en", respectively.

 After installing the dependencies via the usual
 ```